AgenttiX/home-automation/README.md

 - Tasmota
   - [Old version](https://templates.blakadder.com/gosund_SP112.html)
   - [New version](https://templates.blakadder.com/gosund_SP112_v3_4.html)
-  - Now comes with a Wifi module that is not compatible with Tasmota!
+  - Now comes with a Wi-Fi module that is not compatible with Tasmota.
 - 2 USB ports with a separate relay (but no physical button)
 - 16 A / 3680 W